-You have been looking around for an engagement ring that is not only gorgeous and affordable, but also unique.
-Contemporary designs seem too fancy for you, whereas you desire to adorn your “I SAID YES” hand with an unmistakable flair of timelessness.
-So, you think that an antique sapphire engagement ring can be up to the task and the truth is, it surely can.
-But, you have no idea how to start the quest and what you should pay attention to or not.
-That is why you need to read attentively this Kobelli guide to pamper yourself with some useful information for your upcoming jewelry purchase.
-Let the show begin!
+You have been looking around for a ring that is not only affordable, but also unique.
+Contemporary designs are too fancy for your taste and the truth is, you desire to adorn your “I SAID YES” hand with an unmistakable flair of timelessness.
+Antique sapphire engagement rings can be up to the task, but you have no idea how to start the quest and what to pay attention to.
+Read this Kobelli guide attentively to get pampered with useful information for your upcoming jewelry purchase.

 1. GET TO KNOW YOUR GEMSTONE

-Sapphires are incredibly beautiful colored gems, treasured for centuries for being distinctive and truly versatile.
-Coming in a spectrum of vibrant colors, ranging from blue to yellow, they can be impeccably suited for everyday use and special evening occasions.
-That is why a sapphire gemstone is always a good choice to make it a part of some delicate jewelry artistry, like an antique sapphire engagement ring, for example.
+Sapphires are incredibly beautiful colored gems, treasured for being distinctive and truly versatile.
+They can be found in a spectrum of colors, ranging from dark blue to vibrant yellow.
+Therefore, these gems can be impeccably suited for everyday and special-occasion use.
+This is why antique sapphire engagement rings always make a good jewelry choice.

-Since forever, sapphires have been the most desired gemstones for crafting bridal jewelry for the nobility.
-A precious stone of this kind embodies the meaning of prestige, sincerity and fidelity, which have always been the top principles in royal life.
+Since forever, sapphires have been the most desired gemstones in the making of bridal jewelry for the nobility.
+A precious stone of this kind embodies the meaning of prestige, sincerity and fidelity, which have always been the top principles of royalty.

 Surprised or not, each jewelry era brings a novelty, a one-of-a-kind magic manifested through peculiar motifs and designs.

-Queen Victoria is one of the most eminent persons in history, not only for her special way of reign, buy also for her enormous interest in fine jewelry.
-Diamonds and sapphires used to be her passion and this was more than enough reason to take handmade jewelry craftsmanship to a whole new level.
-The antique sapphire engagement ring from Victorian days was usually ornamented with snakes, angels, crosses, love knots, flowers or clovers, which were considered fashionable motifs.
+Queen Victoria is one of the most eminent persons in history, not only for her special way of reign, but also her enormous interest in fine jewelry.
+Diamonds and sapphires used to be her passion and this was the reason to take handmade jewelry craftsmanship to a whole new level.
+The antique sapphire engagement rings from Victorian days were usually ornamented with snakes, angels, crosses, love knots, flowers or clovers, which were considered fashionable motifs.
 Later on, antique diamond engagement rings with sapphire side stones arouse as the new bridal trend.

 As the name speaks for itself, during this period, jewelry was about art itself.
 These pieces were impressively graceful, designed with fluid lines and nature-inspired motifs.
 Enameling was the newly developed, revolutionary technique, including the first synthetic gemstones that premiered in jewelry making.